Naloxone / pentazocine Side Effects

 Applies to naloxone / pentazocine: oral tablet

-Along with its needed effects, naloxone / pentazocine may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, naloxone / pentazocine may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking naloxone / pentazocine:Rare
+If any of the following side effects occur while taking naloxone / pentazocine, check with your doctor immediately:Rare

 - Black, tarry stools

 - chest pain

 - cough or hoarseness